 As I have mentioned in my previous article, hearing odd noises while you’re driving is never ideal.
 After all, it can cover up more important sounds and cause you to lose focus.
 In addition, allowing the noise to persist can also seriously damage your lifters and even cause your whole engine to misbehave.
 Oil additives can help in a multitude of ways, and I’ll tell you all about them here.

 Aside from giving you some product recommendations, I’ll also explain what are some features you should keep in mind when shopping for oil additives in general.
-But first, here’s a brief refresher on what valve lifters are and why they can produce a tapping noise.

 Fixing the first potential issue is fairly easy.
 Make sure that you’re using the correct oil for your engine.
 If the oil is too thick, it won’t be able to pass through the tiny hole in the side of the lifter.

 Conversely, if it’s too thin, it won’t provide proper lubrication and padding.
 That could result in the metal parts damaging each other and causing a dip in the overall performance of the engine.
 So, it’s best to just use the right oil for your engine in the first place.
 As I’ll keep repeating throughout this review — abide by the manufacturer’s instructions.

 I’ve said all of this in my previous article, which you should read if you have further questions.
 In any case, we’re here to find a solution to the second problem: dirt accumulation in the valve train.
 So, let’s see how you can find a product that can fix it.